 Go internet free

 But how will I look things up without Google?
 Trust me, I understand.
-However, the internet can be a distraction.
-It is so easy to take a moment to look up something, then you are checking your emails, replying to posts on Twitter, and the next thing you know, you haven’t written a single word towards your work in a few hours.
+However, the internet can be a major distraction.
+It is so easy to take a moment to look up something, then you are checking your emails, replying to posts on Twitter, and the next thing you know, you haven’t written a single word towards your novel in a few hours.
 If you truly need to look something up, make a note of it somewhere and then do some research once you have hit your daily word goal.
 Better yet, use your time now to do any research that may be necessary for your story.

 The last thing you want to happen is to lose all of your hard work.
 My biggest suggestion is to save and save often.
 If you just wrote several paragraphs, then take a moment and hit that save button.
 But saving isn’t enough.
 You want to have a backup.
 Two backups are even better.
 That way if you misplace a flash drive you have a second one you can turn to.
 I always save my work to two different flash drives.
-Saving to the cloud is also a good option, however, remember that in the event of a net outage, you will not be able to access your work.
+Saving to the cloud is also a good option, however, remember that in the event of an internet outage, you will not be able to access your work.
 So if you are going to save to the cloud, have your secondary backup on a flash drive.
 This means that no matter what you can always get to your work.
 Also, ever ever leave your computer without saving.
 Even if it’s just to go grab a glass of water, be sure to hit that save button first and then go do something.